![]() |

 World War 2

-In 1941, Leith was drawn into the war, receiving an Regular Army Emergency Commission as a Second Lieutenant in the Intelligence Corps.
+In 1941, Leith was drawn into the war, receiving a Regular Army Emergency Commission as a Second Lieutenant in the Intelligence Corps.
 Leith was assigned as an Intelligence Officer to Camp 020 and assisted Captain George F. Sampson at several interrogations of Josef Jakobs in April 1941.
-Major Stephens, Commandant of the Camp was a firm believer that spies would open up to interrogators who shared common interests - "A spy will talk ships to a man who knows little ships; he will talk desert war with a man who understands the meaning of thirst; he will talk Latin logic with a man who had the patience of Job."
+Major Stephens, Commandant of the Camp was a firm believer that spies would open up to interrogators who shared common interests – “A spy will talk ships to a man who knows little ships; he will talk desert war with a man who understands the meaning of thirst; he will talk Latin logic with a man who had the patience of Job.”
 Thus, Leith, the dentist, was assigned to assist in the interrogation of Josef Jakobs, the dentist.

-Norwegian spy Nikolai Hansen (from National Archives) |
+Norwegian spy Nikolai Hansen (from National Archives)

 Post War